Sebastian Szałachowski: Career

-Club

-Szałachowski had a good start of the 2006–07 season until he was injured.
+Szałachowski had a good start to the 2006–07 season until he suffered an injury lasting over a year.
 His injury lasted over a year and he was expected to return for the spring 2007–08 season.
-His injury lasted until close to the end of the 2007–08 season but didn't show full recovery.
-However, the start of the 2008–09 season started very well for Szałachowski who found a spot in left midfield where he scored one goal in the league and two goals in the 2008–09 UEFA Cup.
-But while playing in a league game against Cracovia he broke his leg and again missed half of the season.
+The 2008–09 campaign started off very well for Szałachowski, who found a spot in left midfield and he scored one goal in the league and two goals in the 2008–09 UEFA Cup.
+However, during a league game against Cracovia, he broke his leg and again missed half of the season.

 On 15 June 2011 Legia announced that the club won't renew Szałachowski's contract.